-Help us Find Our Next Program Horse in 2021!
+Help us Find Our Next Program Horse!

 Does your horse have what it takes to serve our participants & veterans at HGR?